Security notification settings

-To help you stay on top your account’s security, Google sends an alert when you sign in to an application or device for the first time.
+To help you stay on top your account's security, Google sends an email when you sign in to an application or device for the first time.

-I've used my device before: We might send you an alert for a device that you’ve signed in from before.
-This can happen if you’ve recently deleted cookies, updated your browser or an app, or use incognito mode.
+I've used my device before: We might send you an alert for a device that you've signed in from before.
+This can happen if you've recently deleted cookies, updated your browser or an app, or use incognito mode.
 You may also receive the new sign-in alert if you've recently changed the password on your account.

 Kaley is on the Accounts support team and author of this help page.
 Please leave suggestions below on how to improve her article.